Frequently asked questions and answers

 - On any given day we have more than 65% of lessons being for children’s ages 4 to 12.

 - We do not have a separate “adult” school and “children’s” school

 - Every instructor has the opportunity to teach in Children and Adults lessons areas

 - Many of our children’s lessons are out of the Children’s Learning Center or our mid-week and weekend multi-week youth education programs like SnoBlasters and Trail Blazers.

-- For lessons with Children 4 – 6 years of age, we try to have a maximum of 3 students per instructor, so the instructor can provide a better experience for these children
+- For lessons with Children 4 – 6 years of age, have a maximum of 3 students per instructor, so the instructor can provide a better experience for these children

 - Children are considered those who are 12 years of age and under

 - A majority of Adult Lesson guests purchase lessons in the First Time, Novice and Beginner zones, many times in group lessons of 3 or more students, with the ideal class size being around 7 students.

 - Adult Lessons are for those 13 years of age and older